 Gift giving for peripheral members of our social orbit can prove challenging.
 However, gift ideas for your son or daughter's significant other, a new and growing friendship or partnership, or anyone else you don't know too well can still be personalized without going over-the-top.

-Below, we rounded up a number of go-to websites to consider that will help take the guesswork out of gift giving.
-Here's our roundup of where to find top-notch home and workspace goods, culinary finds, gifts for travel enthusiasts, and every interest in between.
+Below, we rounded up a number of go-to websites to consider that will help take the guesswork out of gift-giving.
+Here's where to find top-notch home and workspace goods, culinary finds, gifts for travel enthusiasts, and every interest in between.

 Design-Driven Home and Office Goods

 Art museum shops are an under-the-radar place to find tastefully curated gifts, no matter who you're shopping for.
 Online at the MoMA Design Store, find discerning gifts from sculptural barware to whimsical lighting, while San Francisco's Museum of Modern Art's (SFMMA) museum store stocks reproductions of SFMMA artworks, stationery, and journals.
 In the Los Angeles Contemporary Museum of Art (LACMA) online store, choose from Mondrian trays, Eames wall hangers, and handmade woven textiles from Mexico—part of LACMA's permanent collection.

 Art museum shops are underrated places to seek unique gifts.
 For truly one-of-a-kind gifts, look out for exclusive brand and artist collaborations, which typically offer limited edition availability.

 Gifts for the Kitchen